arbor-sim/arbor/doc/gs_single_cell.rst

 with the named regions and locations.

 * "Cell-wide" properties are set through :meth:`arbor.cable_cell.set_properties`.
-Here, the initial membrane potential everywhere on the cell is set to -40 mV.
+Here, the initial membrane potential is set to -40 mV everywhere on the cell.
 * Properties can also be set to a region of the cell, which Arbor calls 'painting'.
 This is meant to convey placement is not precise: we wouldn't want to manually place ion channels all over the surface of the cell. :meth:`arbor.cable_cell.paint` lets us instruct Arbor to use HH dynamics on the region we've labelled soma and sort the details out for us.
-* Other properties should be added to the cell on precise :class:`arbor.location`s.
+* Other properties should be added to the cell on precise :class:`arbor.location` s.
 This is done using the :meth:`arbor.cable_cell.place<arbor.cable_cell.place>` method.
   We place a current stimulus :class:`arbor.iclamp<arbor.iclamp>` with a duration of 2 ms and a current of 0.8 nA, starting at 10 ms on the location we've labelled 'center'.
 We also